Endeictic/Scriptzzb/README.md

-# Scriptzzb
+# Scriptery
-A place for scripts
+A place where I place scripts.